SUSE-Cloud/socok8s/README.md

 This adds a step for patching upstream code, builds images and then continues the deployment.

+`OSH_BUILD_LOCAL_IMAGES` determines if you want to use locally build images in your osh deployment step.
+You must make sure that build_images step has been executed first to populate images in local registry server.

 # Reference: Architecture and inventories

 By default, it is expected these playbooks and scripts would run